 Monsanto has had the lead in technology advancement in the past couple of years.
 It has shown here at the Commodity Classic.
 With the recent release of the Genuity™ platform Monsanto has been on the clock.

+Their display was one of a kind with various components to provide samples of their latest innovations.
 Monsanto has developed a new seed treatment system called Acceleron.
 This new seed treatment maximizes the performance potential for your seed right from the start!
 Acceleron can improve stands and plant health to aid in maximizing performance.
 More information about Acceleron can be found on Monsanto’s website at www.monsanto.com .

 Pioneer Setting the Standard